ban-m/jtk/README.md

 Then, move `./target/release/jtk` at the location you want.

 ## Usage

 1. Modify `example.toml` as you want.
     - See `example.toml` for the explanation of the parameters.
+    - I recommend to use absolute path for the input and the output directory.
+    - `JTK` would create the temporary file at the *current directory*.
+Please exec at the location where you have a write permission.
 2. Run `jtk pipeline -p example.toml`
     - Several JSON files and assmbly graphs would be created.

+If you stoped or a panic occured in `JTK`, you can resume the execution by

+1. Edit the TOML file by `sed -i -e "/resume/c resume = true"`
+2. Run `jtk pipeline -p foo.toml`

 ## Reproduce/Test dataset